bensutherland/mate-pair_QC/README.md

 Version 0.1
 2015-04-24

+### Disclaimer
+This pipeline is made available **with no waranty of usefulness of any kind**.
+It has been put together to improve the quality control of mate-pair library insert sizes, and to improve the use of mate-pairs for scaffolding.
+It uses valuable tools that have been developed by other groups (see Requires below)

 # mate_pair-QC
 Quality trim mate pairs, bin by conformation MP/PE/Unkn, align to reference then estimate insert size Requires the following: